Fully Abstract Encodings of $\lambda$-Calculus in HOcore through Abstract Machines: Introduction

 \hocore is a minimal process calculus with higher-order communication, meaning that messages are executable processes.
 It is a subcalculus of HO$\pi$~\cite{Sangiorgi:IaC96} with no construct to generate names or to restrict the scope of communication channels.
 Even with such a limited syntax, \hocore{} is Turing complete~\cite{Lanese-al:IC11}.
 However, as a higher-order calculus, it is less expressive than the name passing $\pi$-calculus: polyadic message sending cannot be compositionally encoded in monadic message sending in HO$\pi$~\cite{Lanese-al:ICALP10}, while it can be done in $\pi$~\cite{Sangiorgi-Walker:01}.

 Although \hocore is Turing complete, a fully abstract encoding of the $\lambda$-calculus into \hocore{} appears impossible at first.
 Indeed, a $\lambda$-term potentially has an unbounded number of redexes.
 A straightforward encoding would use communication to emulate $\beta$-reduction, but since \hocore{} does not provide means to restrict the scope of communication, one would need as many distinct names as there are redexes to avoid interference.
 Moreover, as new redexes may be created by $\beta$-reduction, we also need a way to generate new names on which to communicate.
 To circumvent these problems and illustrate the expressiveness of \hocore, we consider encodings where the \emph{reduction strategy} is fixed, thus for which at most one redex is enabled at any time.
 In this setting, $\beta$-reduction can be emulated using communication on a single, shared, name.
 A first contribution of this paper is the definition of novel encodings of the call-by-name and call-by-value $\lambda$-calculus---more precisely the Krivine Abstract Machine (KAM)~\cite{Krivine:HOSC07} and CK machine~\cite{Felleisen-al:09}---into \hocore.
-Since they are based on abstract machines, the semantics we consider for the $\lambda$-calculus are not compositional: the meaning (i.e., machine configuration) of an application is not expressed as a combination of the meanings of its subterms.
-However, our encodings of the machines into \hocore{} are compositional, because they are defined by translating each of their constituent parts.
-In relation to the syntax of the $\lambda$-calculus, our encodings are \emph{weak} compositional~\cite{Gorla:IaC10,Parrow:ENTCS06}, i.e., they consist of a compositional translation of the $\lambda$-term inside a fixed process representing the machine.
-We thus claim that \hocore is sufficiently expressive to compositionally encode the $\lambda$-calculus.

 A faithful encoding not only reflects the operational semantics of a calculus, it should also reflect its equivalences.
 Ideally, an encoding is \emph{fully abstract}: two source terms are behaviorally equivalent iff their translations are equivalent.
 On the \hocore side, we use \emph{barbed equivalence with hidden names}~\cite{Lanese-al:IC11}, where a fixed number of names used for the translation cannot be observed.
 On the $\lambda$-calculus side, we consider three equivalences.
 First, we look at \emph{normal-form bisimilarity}~\cite{Lassen:MFPS99}, where normal forms are decomposed into subterms that must be bisimilar.
 Next, we turn to \emph{applicative bisimilarity}~\cite{Abramsky-Ong:IaC93}, where normal forms must behave similarly when applied to identical arguments.
 And finally, we consider contextual equivalence, where terms must behave identically when put into arbitrary contexts.